jessicascarborough/432-2021/labs/lab01/lab01_instructions.md

 xfun::session_info()
 ```

-the results of which are shown at the bottom of this page.
+the results of which are shown below.

-### End of Homework 1

 ``` r
 xfun::session_info()